josemiki/benchmarking_person_Re_ID/README.md

 # Benchmarking person re-identification datasets and approaches for practical real-world implementations
 Here we are going to publish complete results for our paper.
 ## Complete results for cross-dataset experiments
 This section presents all the results from our cross-dataset Re-ID experiments.
 Four standard Re-ID approaches are trained on three different standard Re-ID datasets, and evaluated on a different dataset.
-The complete results from these experiments are reported in Table~\ref{tab:cross_full_res}, Table~\ref{tab:cross_full_res_pair} and Table~\ref{tab:cross_scal_full_res} .
+### The complete results from our cross-dataset experiments using only one dataset for train:

 | Train       | TEST        | Approach | Rank-1 | Rank-5 | Rank-10 | mAP  | mINP |
 |-------------|-------------|----------|--------|--------|---------|------|------|